Promising news for Europe’s pigs

 “There are more humane and financially viable slaughter methods that could and should be used on a commercial scale.
 This step by the European Parliament gives us real hope that we can find painless alternatives and finally ban the use of high-concentration CO2 killing of pigs.”

-Read more on this from our Global CEO.
+Read more from our Global CEO.